 The Case For An Adoption Program

 Resources are always going to be limited at even the most well-managed parrot sanctuaries, be it a limitation of funding, acreage, facilities, or personnel.
 The need for caring and qualified parrot guardians and advocates is simply too high to possibly take care of every abused or neglected parrot in the world currently.
 As a result, well-organized adoption programs can help create more space in sanctuary environments for potential residents, especially residents with advanced care needs.
-Recently, there has been a push for modifying the language we use for parrot guardians, from guardians to wildlife rehabbers or wildlife guardians in an attempt to change the way we see parrots and help ensure that people recognize they are not domestic, but captive wildlife.
+Recently, there has been a push for modifying the language we use for parrot guardians, from guardians to wildlife rehabbers or wildlife guardians in an attempt to change the way we see parrots and help ensure that people recognize they are not Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans, but captive wildlife.
 This could have implications for adoption programs in the future for sanctuaries who choose to strive for a public understanding of the nature and needs of parrots.
 For now, we will refer to potential adopters as guardians and remain open to adjusting that language as the parrot sanctuary community considers the future for captive and non-captive parrots.
 Many sanctuaries continue with a more traditional adoption program and that is what we will discuss here..

 The residents’ new adopted forever homes can serve as places that don’t just care for them, but also advocate for them, potentially under the banner of a Microsanctuary if the adopting party chooses to use that designation.
 Ultimately, implementing an adoption program can potentially save more individual lives.